With the country on lockdown, it’s essential that you understand your options as a borrower or when moving home.

 What Questions Should I Ask My Lender if I Want to Take a Payment Holiday?

-We’ve listed some of the main questions below:
+Here are some of the main questions to ask your lender:

 - Will this payment holiday have a negative impact on my credit rating?